1calder/fullstackopen/part0/README.md

-#Code for part 0 exercises
+Code for part 0 exercises.